TORS Specialist in Jacksonville

 Schedule a Consultation for Trans-Oral Robotic Surgery Today

 Dr. Naseri is one of few surgeons in Florida who is trained and certified to use the da Vinci® Robotic system in offering Trans-Oral Robotic Surgery.
-If you are experiencing symptoms of a condition that is treated with Trans-Oral Robotic Surgery, contact North Florida Sinus Center to discuss your candidacy.
-To schedule a consultation at our sinus center in Jacksonville, FL, please call (904) 595-7475 or request an appointment online.
+If you are experiencing symptoms of a condition that is treated with Trans-Oral Robotic Surgery, contact our sinus center to discuss your candidacy.
+To schedule a consultation at The North Florida Sinus Center in Jacksonville, FL, please call (904) 595-7475 or request an appointment online.

 Figure 1 Endoscopic view of the base of tongue being treated with the robotic system.
 The large tongue base is causing obstructive sleep apnea.
 Reducing the tongue base size can reduce airway obstruction and improve airflow.